What Cashbook reports include journal entries?

 The journal entry function provides a convenient method of entering non-cash entries into Cashbook.

-These entries will not affect Cash Flow based reports or Cash Basis GST reporting but will be included in Profit & Loss statements and Assets & Liabilities reports as well as Accrual Basis GST reports.
+These entries will not affect Cash Flow based reports or Cash Basis GST reporting but will be included in Profit & Loss Statement and Assets & Liabilities reports as well as Accrual Basis GST reports.

 Typical uses would include recording depreciation, end of year adjustments, accrued expenses, asset revaluations, etc.